khaleej-vacc/documentation-site/docs/Pilot Briefings/Bahrain International Airport (OBBI)/Departures.md

 > **Pilot:** _**"Cleared for take off runway 30R, after departure fly heading 345 degrees, GFA101"**_

-Once you're airbourne the Tower Controller will then hand you over to Approach or the next relevant controller, you must read back the full and correct frequency.
+Once you're airborne, **Bahrain Tower** will then hand you over to **Bahrain Approach** or the next relevant controller, you must read back the full and correct frequency.

 ## Chapter 4: Climb Out